bhritchie/prosefectionist/README.md

 Prosefectionist
 ===============

 Prosefectionist (read: prose-fectionist) is a clean blogging platform written mostly in CoffeeScript and powered by Node.js and MongoDB.
 Its purpose is to provide myself a blogging platform that also develops my web skills.
 It is very much a work in progress.
-Note that it is very much a work in progress.

-A demo site (my personal blog) is up at [prosefectionist.jit.su](http://prosefectionist.jit.su/).
+*June 6th, 2014: Prosefectionist has been superceded by (ng-Prosefectionist)[https://github.com/bhritchie/ng-prosefectionist].*

 Installation & Configuration
 ----------------------------